 Flowers are at the heart of your wedding decor, so it’s no surprise that finding an affordable wedding florist is key to keeping your budget in check.
 Your florist will not only buy and arrange the flowers for you, but will help design the overall look of your celebration.
 Work with them to create whatever style you desire, from modern romanticism to rustic and whimsical.
-Thankfully, finding an affordable florist for your wedding is a lot easier than you might think, just follow these simple steps.
+Thankfully, finding an affordable florist for your wedding is a lot easier than you might think.

 Before you look for a florist for your wedding day, it’s important to decide the style you’d like to create.
 Keeping this in mind will help you as you begin to research for vendors.
 You'll know instantly if a florist's signature intricate and luscious style works with your vision, or if sleek, minimal flower arrangements work best with your overall scheme.
-Familiarize yourself with the popular elements of your design style and then look for on a florist’s website and social media accounts.
-Doing so will help you find someone who’s in line with your vision for the wedding and allow you to talk with them more specifically about what you’d like to see.
+Familiarize yourself with the popular elements of your design style (for example, do you want to go with all fresh flowers—or are you also open to silk flowers?) and then look for that style on the florist’s website and social media accounts.
+Doing so will help you find someone who’s in line with your vision for the wedding ideas and wedding theme—and allow you to talk with them more specifically about what you’d like to see.
 Matching your style to the florist you select also ensures that you are getting the best expertise for your wedding.

-Most couples end up spending around 10 percent of their total wedding budget on flowers and associated decor items on their wedding day.
+Most couples end up spending around 10 percent of their total wedding budget on flowers, greenery, and associated decor items on their wedding day.
 However, this will depend on the types of wedding flowers you want, their seasonality, and the complexity of the displays you’d like to create.
 Ask your local florist for advice on the most affordable wedding flowers and floral arrangements.
-A good florist will give you tips on how to cut costs on wedding bouquets, centerpieces, boutonnieres, and other flower arrangements for the venue.
+A good florist will give you tips on how to cut costs on wedding bouquets, centerpieces, boutonnieres, and other flower arrangements for the venue (for example, by shopping for in-season flowers).
 Also consider that extras will increase your costs, items like setup and breakdown fees, taxes, and tips.
-Knowing your budget restrictions will help you find an affordable wedding florist, as this will be one of the first questions they ask when preparing for your meeting.
-Most florists will use your budget as a guide for bringing your flower scheme to life on budget..
+Knowing your budget restrictions will help you find an affordable wedding florist and choose the right flowers for your event and your wallet.

-The best advice for finding a cheap wedding florist is a referral from your friends, family, and other acquaintances.
+The best advice for finding a cheap wedding florist and wedding flowers is asking for referrals from your friends, family, and other acquaintances.
 To uncover these word-of-mouth recommendations, reach out to your network, search online reviews, and browse local wedding magazines.
 Your wedding coordinator may also have some ideas.
-As you talk to people, be sure to emphasize that budget is a top concern for you and that you’re looking for someone who can work within your price range.
+As you talk to people, be sure to emphasize that budget is a top concern for you and that you’re looking for a florist and/or floral distributor who can work within your price range.
 You may be surprised by how many newlyweds have felt the same, even if their weddings looked extravagant.

 When you interview your florist, there are many questions you should ask.
 Here are five of our top questions to get to know your florist: